alpo22/react-notes/deploying.md

 - if the package had a patch/minor/major change
 - some text that is used for the release notes

-2. When releasing your packages, you run `yarn changeset version` which actually updates each packages version (in package.json) and updates its `changelog.md`.
-Then run `yarn changeset publish` which publishes to npmjs.org and deletes `/.changesets`.
+2. When releasing your packages, you run `yarn changeset version` which:
+- reads all of the files in `/.changesets`
+- sensibly updates each packages version in package.json (e.g. if one commit to a component did a "patch" update, and another did a "minor" commit, it will only bump the "minor" version -- not both)
+- updates its `changelog.md`

+3. Then run `yarn changeset publish` which:
+- publishes to npmjs.org
+- deletes `/.changesets`
 You should then commit these changes (so the updated versions and changelogs are merged).

-The Changeset tool will "sensibly" combine releases (e.g. if one commit  did a "patch" update to a component, and another did a "minor" commit, it will only bump the "minor" version (not both).